 - Documentation and reports: This involves keeping records and documentation of the workflow process, tracking progress, and generating reports on outcomes.

 TIP: Read everything you need about the project lifecycle and how to document it in our post.

-Read also: Find the best ways to increase productivity in our article.
+Read also: Find the best ways to increase productivity in our article

 No, they aren’t.
 They are related and often used together but they are not the same.

-No. Checklists are lists of tasks or items to complete, often as reminders.
+No. Checklists are lists of activities or items to complete, often as reminders.
 Workflows are a series of tasks or activities to complete a process or project.
 While checklists can be a part of a workflow, they do not provide the same level of detail.